devjoda/launchandfixcod/README.md

 ### Editing the .bat file

 If your Blizzard Battle.net client is located at a different path than the default installation path (C:/Program Files (x86)/Battle.net) you need to edit line 3 in the .bat file.
-As an example you would need to change the following line like so:
+As an example you would need to change the following line:

 ```
 set battlenet_path=C:/Program Files (x86)/Battle.net